Patient Rights and Responsibilities

 - By Questioning Until You Understand

 - You are responsible for understanding your health problems to your satisfaction.
-If you do not understand the diagnosis, treatment plan, or reason for a test, ask the University Health Partners staff to explain it to you again.
+If you do not understand the diagnosis, treatment plan, or reason for a test, ask the Student Health Partners staff to explain it to you again.

 - By Being Courteous—We will strive to be courteous to you